 Be thorough and list all of the content that you currently have out there.
 List the name, the content, the topics and whether it has a defined goal or objective.
 Does it fit into the buyers’ journey?
 If so, where?

 Now we will begin to connect the dots between your content strategy and your existing content.

-Mark which pieces of content are aligned with the strategy, which could be improved, and which don’t fit.
+Mark which pieces of content align with the strategy, which could use some improvement, and which don’t fit.
 You can then take a closer look.

 Identify how you can repurpose the good content into other forms – for example, if it’s a blog post, can you repurpose it as an email sequence, a freebie, social media posts or other promotional material where it can be a good fit?

 For the content that needs improvements, research all of the ways that you can optimise it.
 Finally, analyse the content that you have marked as unfitting, and see if you can alter it to be more suitable or re-use some parts of it.

 If there is no way you can repurpose it, just leave it and go to the next step.

 If you have done the previous step correctly, the gaps will likely have started showing themselves already.